HL7/davinci-alerts/input/pagecontent/guidance.md

 - For this guide there is no expectation for a notification response message to be returned from the Recipient or Intermediary to the Sender.
 Therefore, the $process-message input parameters "async" and "response-url" are not used and the body of this operation is the message bundle itself.
 - In the context of the `$process-message` operation, the Recipient/Intermediary is treated as a ["black box"] and simply accepts and processes the submitted data and there are no further expectations beyond the http level response as defined in the FHIR specification.
   - The Receiver/Intermediary may sort and filter notifications based on the `MessageHeader.event` codes.
-For example, `notification-admit` can be used to to filter for patient admission notifications.
+For example, `notification-admit` can be used to filter for patient admission notifications.
 - There is no expectation that the data submitted represents all the data required by the Notification Recipient/Intermediary, only that the data is known to be relevant to the triggering event.
 The Notification Recipient/Intermediary can optionally fetch additional information from the patient's medical record using FHIR RESTful searches.
 The endpoint for this search may be known or supplied via the $process-message operation payload.

 #### Fetching Additional Data

-As illustrated in steps 5-8 in the sequence diagram, the Intermediary or Receiver **MAY** fetch additional data from the Sender after it successfully receives and processes the notification optionally searches and process the search results.
+As illustrated in steps 5-8 in the sequence diagram (Figure 4), the Intermediary or Receiver **MAY** fetch additional data from the Sender after it successfully receives and processes the notification optionally searches and processes the search results.
 Refer to the [US Core] Implementation Guide for provider access to patient data.

 This guide does not specify a standard discovery process for obtaining the Sender's FHIR endpoint.
 Once a suitable approach has been agreed upon and published, it will be referenced in a future version of this guide
 {:.stu-note}

 #### Additional Intermediary Steps

-After the Intermediary successfully receives and processes the notification and optionally searches and process the search results, it redistributes the data to the end users.
+After the Intermediary successfully receives and processes the notification and optionally searches and processes the search results, it redistributes the data to the end users.
 It **MAY** use this framework (in other words, FHIR messaging and the `$process-message` operation) or some other messaging protocol such as Direct, SMS or V2 messaging to forward the notification.
 Note that the Intermediary **MAY** customize the content based on the end user (for example, withholding data that a particular care team member does not need).

 ##### Forwarding Notifications Using This Framework